Inventua/nucleus-core/Documentation/Developers/topics/data-providers.md

 has extra functionality so that Nucleus can automatically configure the correct database provider, including automatic database schema [migrations](/developers/database-scripts/).

-Your DbContext implementation will be the same as a standard entity framework [DbContext](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbcontext) with one or more [DbSet](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbset-1) properties, and an [OnModelCreating](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbcontext.onmodelcreating) override to tell entity framework more about your model classes and database objects.
+Your DbContext implementation will be the same as a standard entity framework [DbContext](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbcontext) with one or more [DbSet](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbset-1) properties, and (optionally) an [OnModelCreating](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbcontext.onmodelcreating) override to tell entity framework more about your model classes and database objects.